Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the index of an element in a list.
 - Write a program to find the maximum and minimum elements in a tuple.

+41. Day 41 (10th August 2024)
+- Write a Python program to find the length of a tuple.
+- Write a program to convert a tuple to a list.